Public Space Protection Order - Dog Control

 • (ii) The owner, occupier or other person or authority having control of the land has consented {generally or specifically) to the failure to do so

-• d) A person in charge of the dog at the time of the offence shall provide, when asked by an authorised officer, his name and address in relation to the failure of placing and keeping the dog on a lead when directed to do so by an authorised officer.
+• d) It is an offence to fail to provide, when asked by an authorised officer, a name and address in relation to not placing and keeping the dog on a lead when directed to do so by an authorised officer

 Keep Dogs Under Proper Control